 During the red carpet preview actress Glenn Close said it took over a decade for the film The Wife to get made.
-She was wearing a gold gown with a trailing cape made by Carolina Herrera and Wes Gordon, which she said has 4 million beads and weighs 42 lbs.
+Close was wearing a gold gown with a trailing cape made by Carolina Herrera and Wes Gordon, which she said has four million beads and weighs 42 lbs.

 Jason Mamoa, who starred in Aquaman, and his wife Lisa Bonet walked the red carpet dressed in colour-coordinated dusty pink outfits.
-Bonet said Karl Lagerfeld designed the suit in his last collection for Fendi and that the tux was made especially for Mamoa’s.
+Bonet said, Karl Lagerfeld designed the suit in his last collection for Fendi and that the tux was made especially for Mamoa.